dimpase/M2/Packages-Style-Guide.md

     * Variables must never have dual meaning.
     * Use of global variables should be minimized.
         * TODO : Discuss when to overload names.
-    * The function "use" should never be used in a package.

 * Layout :
     * File content must be kept within 80 columns.